Guy smiling and playing piano

 • Social camouflaging — Social camouflaging is a common feature of high-masking autism.
 Camouflaging happens when an autistic person imitates the social behaviors of neurotypical peers.
 This can mask the true struggles someone is actually facing in a social situation.
 Camouflaging can be exhausting and detrimental to your mental health.
 If you can blend in with neurotypical people in a social setting and are very intentional about how you will be perceived by others, you may be camouflaging.
 Women with “high-functioning” or high-masking autism often excel at hiding their social difficulties.

 • Intense focus — Autistic people frequently show intense and narrow interests.
 These are sometimes called “special interests” and usually delve deep into specific topics.
 Someone’s intense focus and passion can lead to exceptional knowledge and expertise in their area of interest.
 If an autistic woman takes special interest in something traditionally considered feminine, it may not be seen as a sign of autism.
-This is an example of how “high-functioning” autistic women can have their autistic traits overlooked.
+This is an example of how autistic traits in “high-functioning” women can be overlooked.
 In this case, it can happen even without intentional masking.

 • Emotional sensitivity — Contrary to popular misconceptions, autistic people can be very emotionally sensitive and deeply attuned with others.
 “High-functioning” or high-masking autism in women can enable a deep understanding of others’ emotions.
 High-masking autistic women can be empathetic to the point of feeling emotionally overwhelmed.
 Empathy is stereotypically seen as a feminine trait in many cultures.
 Because of this, emotional sensitivity is less likely to be recognized as a sign of autism in a woman.